SIT50416 Diploma of Hospitality Management

 - Part-time over 72 months

-Training and assessment is delivered face to face for each student.
+Training and assessment is delivered face to face for each student in their local area.
 Students will complete their training components in hospitality venues throughout Queensland and will be provided all equipment and facilities required to complete the units of competency in this qualification (including any simulated environments if required.
 Students will complete the theory component of this qualification in various workplaces that have suitable training rooms forming the remaining part of the training schedule.

 Download the SIT50416 Diploma of Hospitality Management qualification information for the full course details.